Tire Wear Patterns Guide

 Treadsley tire wear patterns guide showing toe wear, camber wear, center wear, edge wear, patch wear, and cup wear examples

 Use this as an educational visual reference only.
-A tire professional should inspect tires with abnormal wear, visible damage, exposed cords, bulges, cracking, punctures, vibration, or safety concerns.
+A tire professional should inspect tires with abnormal wear, visible damage, exposed cords, bulges, cracking, punctures, vibration, air loss, or safety concerns.

 Important safety and limitation notice